ccalobeto/build-pmtile/README.md

 #### Use [maps](https://maps.protomaps.com/) tool
 Upload your pmtile into the tool and go to the address bar to get the zoom level and coordinates.
 You will use it as a initial calibration when you create an instance of the map with MapLibre.

-Then select the `theme` and `get style json` to copy the clipboard.
+Then select the `theme` with `get style json` and copy the generated file to clipboard.

 #### Save the file
 Save the file in the path `static/data/styles/<filename>.json` and update the `url` key with the `Public R2.dev Bucket URL` which is the location of your pmtile in *cloudfare*.